 We often see the following kinds of accountability-related issues coming up in the families we work with:

 “I know I was supposed to get the newsletter out, but I ran out of time.
 I’ll have it ready for next time.”

 “Our deadline for setting next summer’s family meeting date has come and gone, but family members aren’t returning my phone calls and I’m not going to reserve the hotel until I know people are available.”

 "We had lined up the director of marketing to make a presentation to the family over dinner last month.
 Only two people called to RSVP so we had to cancel.
 It was embarrassing.”

-Most regular readers of The Family Business Advisor® understand the importance of family governance.
+Most family enterprises understand the importance of family governance.
 They know that family councils, family meetings, family policies, and regular communication are keys to success for business-owning families.
 However, even with the best of intentions these efforts can rapidly lose momentum and relevance due to lack of accountability among family members for their assignments in this arena.